Theodore-Chatziioannou/athenspop/README.md

 To get a copy of the data please get in touch with the repo's owners.
 Below, you can find their emails.

 ## Examples
-A simple example can be found under `examples/01_Create_Simple_Athens_Population.py` scipt.

-The library creates a number of examples under the `examples` directory:
+The library includes a number of examples under the `examples` directory:
 * `01_Create_Simple_Athens_Population.py`: creates a simplistic toy population by resampling and converting the travel diary data to a MATSim-compatible demand file in .xml format.
 * `02_Create_Population_OSM_landuse.py`: as above, but using OSM land-use data for facility sampling.
 * `03_Analysis.py`: Demonstrates some reporting and visualisation methods.